 - Design is very similar to the classic GI Magazines

-CMMG has been making magazines and other firearm related product since 2002, with their specialty being to make high quality components for self-loading semi-automatic rifles such as the AR-15.
+CMMG has been making magazines and other firearm-related products since 2002.
+They specialize in high-quality components for self-loading semi-automatic rifles such as the AR-15.

-The MKW-15 .458 SOCOM magazine is a Lancer L5 Advanced Warfighter thirty round magazine that has been adapted to hold 10 rounds of .458 SOCOM and feed them reliably.
-This magazine is built out of a very durable and impact resistant polymer body with steel feed limps to help ensure proper feeding.
+The MKW-15 .458 SOCOM magazine is a Lancer L5 Advanced Warfighter 30-round 5.56 magazine adapted to hold 10 rounds of .458 SOCOM.
+This magazine can operate with both the .458 SOCOM and the 5.56×45.
+The durable and impact-resistant polymer body with steel feed limps ensures proper feeding.
 The magazine catch is also built out of steel so that it will resist steel.

-Another big benefit to this magazine is the fact that disassembly is very easy, and the floorplate will slide on and off.
-The spring is fully corrosion resistant, and the follower is of a non-tilt design.
-The body of the magazine also has great texturing so you can get a firm grasp of it in slippery conditions.
+Another benefit to this magazine is the ease of disassembly, as the floorplate slides on and off.
+The spring is fully corrosion-resistant, and the follower is of a non-tilt design.
+The slim body of the magazine also has great texturing for a firmer grip.

-The CMMG MKW-15 is one of the best .458 SOCOM magazines on the market today.
-It’s a premium magazine that commands a premium price point, but you’re getting a very long lasting and durable magazine for the money too.
+To summarize, the CMMG MKW-15 is one of the best .458 SOCOM magazines on the market today.
+It’s also a high-quality magazine commanding a premium price point.
+With this, you will get a long-lasting and durable magazine for your money.